 - Garbage bags

 No matter what you decide to bring, load it up in a small backpack with padded straps.
-Test its weight by carrying the fully-loaded bag around while hiking in an open space.
+Test its weight by carrying the fully-loaded bag around while hiking in an open space or on a hiking trail.
 Moving through the cave will be much more physically demanding, however, so keep that in mind while finalizing the backpack’s contents.

 Map Out the Ideal Route and Alternatives, Share Your Schedule